MohammadAbdeh/BreathingrateMonitoringSim/README.md

 Next after many times of running the simulation i realized that if we take the index of the peak and the index of the frequency 1 in the frequency vector ,and compute the absulate value of the thier difference ,this will give us how many times the brething has occured in the simulation.
 Dividing that by the duration of the simulation will give us the breathing rate in seconds.multiplying  by 60 will give us the breathing rate in minutes.

+This project is done on the basis of the FMCW matlab tutoral [7].

 # Bibliography

 1. rf cafe: http://www.rfcafe.com/references/electrical/ew-radar-handbook/radar-cross-section.htm